Welcome to the English Library and Information Centre, La Souterraine

 Conseil Member – Rod Seaman

-We will shortly be putting up a photo board of all our conseil members so that they are easily recognisable.
+Thanks go to Pat Littlewood for taking all the photos and putting together a very pleasing photo board of all your conseil members.
 Please feel free to talk to any one of them and they look forward to hearing from you.

 Paul Robinson is our ‘in-house’ artist for April and May.
 This is what Paul has to say about his work: